paulwilcox/fluent-data/readMe.md

 * [with](https://github.com/paulwilcox/fluent-data/wiki/With): Work with a dataset without breaking the fluency/chaining syntax.

+The operations available on a Matrix are perhaps too many to list here.
+Best to visit the page dedicated to that object as a whole:

+* [matrix](https://github.com/paulwilcox/fluent-data/wiki/Matrix): A class representing a matrix, complete with many matrix calculations.

 Click on the links to go to the wiki and learn more about them.

 To see possible directions for this library, go to [The-Future](https://github.com/paulwilcox/fluent-data/wiki/The-Future).